-It follows from the foregoing that Adobe Sign is not a merely a solution that allows one to produce standard electronic signatures in compliance with the eIDAS Regulation: it can be considered that Adobe Sign is a trustworthy and secure way to do so.
+It follows from the foregoing that Adobe Sign is not merely a solution that allows one to produce standard electronic signatures in compliance with the eIDAS Regulation: it is a trustworthy and secure way to do so.

 Adobe Sign allows one to produce standard electronic signatures in a trustworthy and secure way.
 Adobe Sign (i) permits one to identify the signatories in an advanced way, (ii) captures the intent to sign in an unambiguous way and (iii) manages an audit trail record to support the enforcement of the produced electronic signature.